 If as a result of the investigation there is a case to be answered and it is deemed appropriate for formal disciplinary action, a disciplinary hearing will be convened under the Day Care’s disciplinary procedure.
 Any investigation will be carried out in accordance with the principles, time periods and rights to representation as set out in those disciplinary procedure.

-5.2.7 Following the investigation the Investigating Officer/Panel will produce a report and inform the Designated Person who will ensure that appropriate action is taken, which may include changes in practice or disciplinary action.
+5.2.7 Following the investigation the Investigating Officer/Panel will produce a report and inform the Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) who will ensure that appropriate action is taken, which may include changes in practice or disciplinary action.

-5.2.8 The Designated Personor may conclude in circumstances where false or malicious allegations have been made, that it is appropriate to invoke the Day Care’s disciplinary procedure against the person or persons who made them.
+5.2.8 The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) may conclude in circumstances where false or malicious allegations have been made, that it is appropriate to invoke the Day Care’s disciplinary procedure against the person or persons who made them.

-5.2.9 The Designated Personor will provide the individual who raises concerns with as much feedback on the outcome of the investigation as is proper in the circumstances.
+5.2.9 The Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) will provide the individual who raises concerns with as much feedback on the outcome of the investigation as is proper in the circumstances.
 However, the setting may not be in a position to disclose the precise action taken where it would infringe a duty of confidentiality owed to someone else.
 In particular, precise details of any disciplinary action will not be provided.

 6. Role of Trade Unions and Other Organisations